How to Create an Effective Promotion Email

 Better me, healthier me, connected me — sounds perfect.

-The font size should be minimum 16 px.
+The font size should be 16 px at least.
 The best font color is black.
 In order to stick to email accessibility requirements, set beige is as a background color.

 5. Appealing to emotions